oasis-tcs/openc2-ap-pf/oc2pf.md

 The rest of the specification is organized as follows:

-The remaining of [Section One](#1-introduction) includes infomation about the IPR policy, terminology used, and document conventions pertinent to this Actuator profile specification.
+The remaining of [Section 1](#1-introduction) includes infomation about the IPR policy, terminology used, and document conventions pertinent to this Actuator profile specification.

-[Section Two](#2-openc2-language-binding) (normative) binds this particular profile to Version 1.0 of the OpenC2 Language Specification ([[OpenC2-Lang-v1.0]](#openc2-lang-v10)).
-Section Two enumerates the components of the Language Specification that are meaningful in the context of PF and defines components that are applicable to this distinct profile.
-Section Two also defines the Commands (i.e., the Action/Target pairs) that are permitted in the context of PF.
+[Section 2](#2-openc2-language-binding) (normative) binds this particular profile to Version 1.0 of the OpenC2 Language Specification ([[OpenC2-Lang-v1.0]](#openc2-lang-v10)).
+It enumerates the components of the Language Specification that are meaningful in the context of PF and also defines components that are applicable to this distinct profile.
+In addition, Section 2 defines the Commands (i.e., the Action/Target pairs, arguments, an associated specifiers) that are permitted in the context of PF.

-[Section Three](#3-conformance-statements) (normative) presents definitive criteria for conformance so that cyber security stakeholders can be assured that their products, instances and/or integrations are compatible with this profile (OpenC2 Actuator Profile for Packet Filtering Version 1.0).
+[Section 3](#3-conformance-statements) (normative) presents definitive criteria for conformance so that cyber security stakeholders can be assured that their products, instances and/or integrations are compatible with this profile (OpenC2 Actuator Profile for Packet Filtering Version 1.0).

-[Annex A](#annex-a-sample-commands) (non-normative) provides multiple examples of Commands and associated Responses (JSON serialization).
+[Appendix E](#appendix-e-sample-commands) (non-normative) provides multiple examples of Commands and associated Responses (JSON serialization).